What's happened

 How we got here

-In June 2024, Timberlake was pulled over in Sag Harbor after driving his BMW while intoxicated.
-He pleaded guilty to impaired driving, paying a fine and serving community service.
-The police footage, which includes his arrest and sobriety tests, has become a legal dispute over privacy and transparency, with authorities initially planning to release it amid public records requests.
+Timberlake was arrested in Sag Harbor in August 2024 after driving his BMW while intoxicated.
+He pleaded guilty to a lesser charge of impaired driving, avoiding a DWI.
+The police footage, which includes his arrest and sobriety tests, was scheduled for release following a FOIA request, but Timberlake's legal team argued it would violate his privacy and cause reputational harm.

 Go deeper